-Two major Central Asian countries - Uzbekistan and Kazakhstan - have revealed plans to extend their VAT systems to the digital services supplied by foreign businesses.
-Uzbekistan plans to do so from January 1, 2020, while Kazakhstan - initially mirroring their neighbour's approach - now plans to amend their VAT regime in January 2021.
+Two major Central Asian countries - Uzbekistan and Kazakhstan - revealed plans to extend their VAT systems to the digital services supplied by foreign businesses in late 2019.
+Uzbekistan did so on January 1, 2020, while Kazakhstan - initially mirroring their neighbour's approach - now plans to amend their VAT regime in January 2021.

 Rules in Azerbaijan for foreign suppliers of digital services to pay VAT at the place of consumption have been in place since January 2017.
 However, the burden of the collection is currently with the local card issuers.

-Here we outline some of the characteristics of the Kazakhstan and Uzbekistan proposals.
+Here we outline some of the characteristics of the Uzbekistan and Kazakhstan proposals.

 Tax rate: 15% (VAT) - reduced from 20% in October 2019

-According to a draft piece of legislation before the Uzbekistan government, foreign suppliers of affected services will be expected to register for the collection and remittance of VAT on the sales they have in Uzbekistan.
-The rules have an anticipated introduction date of January 1, 2020.
+Foreign suppliers of affected digital services must register for the collection and remittance of VAT on the sales they have in Uzbekistan.
+The rules were introduced on January 1, 2020.

-The place of supply of affected digital services would be deemed to be in Uzbekistan if:
+The place of supply of affected digital services are deemed to be in Uzbekistan if:

 - The customer’s “place of living” is in Uzbekistan